bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ### What you did last week predicts your progress this week

 The moving average has many applications, in finance it's often used to generate trading signals for stocks.
-You can use it to forecast your weight and support decision making in a similar way.
+You can use it to forecast your weight and support decision making.

 Machine learning can be used to improve the accuracy of those forecasts.

+Regression techniques are foundational in machine learning, they try to find a linear relationship between a independent variable (like time) and an dependent variable (like weight).

-Here are the results using regression model I fitted to real weight data, the predictions are in green and the actual values are in blue.
+Here is the output of a model I fitted to real weight data using ridge regression, the predictions from the model are in green and the actual values are in blue.

 ![](/images/model.png)

-Look how closely the predicted values are to the actual weight data.
+Notice how closely the predicted values are to the actual values?

-Regression techniques are foundational in machine learning, they try to find a linear relationship between a independent variable (like time) and an dependent variable (like weight).

 The model doesn't know _anything_ about calorie intake, macronutrients, or exercise.
 It only knows about past weight data.

 What does that tell you?

-**What you did last week forecasts...**

-...
+It means having enough

 ### Basic habits are the biggest factors in success